 Jae-sŏk, Jil-sung and Jae-bong, who got to know each other because they started to play in a band together from the early 2000s, made a strong effort over the years to politicize their other punk friends.
-Appalled by the start of the Iraq War, some of them joined anti-war protests and would get to know activists in the leftist scene in such a way.
-By getting into conversations with foreign anarchists at the park, or by reading radical blogs and forums (such as "Anarclan", a website run by Korean activist Cho Yakkol), they would self-educate each other on matters important to them.
-Several of the kids would subsequently enroll in Esperanto classes, go to lectures and teach-ins organized by radical alternative learning and research spaces such as Suyu-Nomo stage little protests against a newly opened Starbucks coffee shop in Hongdae, and eventually get involved in the struggle over the small village of Tae'chu-ri that was to make room for the expansion of U.S. military Camp Humphrey in 2006.
-Jae-sŏk, who together with Jae-bong, because of their seniority in age functions as a role model for the other punks, explains his motivations for becoming politically involved by harking back to his poor family shortly before its author had to report to the military as a conscript, give a good idea of the issues that their group pay attention to or are emotionally involved in.
-In addition to the usual reports on both punk bands in the Korean scene and abroad, a wide variety of political subjects are tackled in these zines as well - for instance, a series of articles ridiculing the current conservative president Lee Myung bak can be found, informing its readers about the beef protests against Lee and his government and introducing some of his more controversial plans such as the "Four-Rivers-Project" (i.e. the straightening and connecting of the country's four biggest rivers, which critics argue threatens Korea's water security and risks large-scale environmental damage for the sake of doling out big contracts to construction companies).
+Appalled by the start of the Iraq War, some of them joined anti-war protests and would come to know activists in the leftist scene in such a way.
+By getting into conversations with foreign anarchists at the park, or by reading radical blogs and forums (such as "Anarclan", a website run by Korean activist Cho Yakkol), they would educate themselves on matters important to them.
+156 Several of the kids would subsequently enroll in Esperanto classes, go to lectures and teach-ins organized by radical alternative learning and research spaces such as Suyu-Nomo157, stage little protests against a newly opened shortly before its author had to report to the military as a conscript, give a good idea of the issues that their group pay attention to or are emotionally involved in.
+In addition to the usual reports about punk bands in the Korean scene and abroad, a wide variety of political topics are tackled in these zines as well - for instance, a series of articles ridiculing the current conservative president Lee Myung bak can be found, informing its readers about the beef protests against Lee and his government and introducing some of his more controversial plans such as the "Four-Rivers-Project" (i.e. the straightening and connecting of the country's four biggest rivers, which critics argue threatens Korea's water security and risks large-scale environmental damage for the sake of doling out big contracts to construction companies).
 Also, Disquiet Books Nr.
 2 features an interview with U.S. anarchist activist "Chance" discussing both conscientious objection and Tae'chu-ri, with another piece giving background information on then recently founded "Indymedia Korea".

-Founded in the late 1990s by philosophers K Mi-suk and Lee Jin-gyeong, Suyu-Nomo functions as a commune space for radical thinkers who seek learning spaces outside of putatively conservative universities.
+157 Founded in the late 1990s by philosophers K Mi-suk and Lee Jin-gyeong, Suyu-Nomo functions as a commune space for radical thinkers who seek learning spaces outside of putatively conservative universities.
 Suyu-nomo also shares its space with "Migrant Worker Television" (MWTV), an initiative of migrant worker activists and their Korean supporters (suyunomo.net).
 Located in the Haebangchon district of Seoul, Suyu-Nomo has attracted quite a few radically minded groups to this rather impoverished part of Seoul.
 The most noteworthy of these projects is perhaps that of "bin jip" ('Empty House'): In February 2008, a group of people founded the first "Empty House", conceptualized as an "intentional community" that seeks to provide its visitors with an alternative way of living: "By living together, sharing labor and resources, conserving costs, and making things from scratch (DIY), this intentional community allows members to work little (or none).
 This provides more time to be devoted to things that they feel are important: eating, playing, drinking, building community, and other experiments..."
-In the meantime, several other "Bin jip" flats and houses have been founded in the area, and in late 2010, even a "Café that is part of the network opened its doors in the neighborhood.
-(Ina 2008)
+In the meantime, several other "Bin jip" flats and houses have been founded